Weak porosity on metric measure spaces: Proof of Theorem and a bonus characterization

-In this section, we study whether weak porosity conditions for a set $E$ imply that the corresponding maximal $E$-free holes $h_E$ or $g_E$ are doubling.
-By means of an example, we will show that this is not true in a general metric space with doubling measure.
-Then, we will see that in spaces with a slightly weaker variant of the standard annular decay property, the implication holds true.
+We now prove that in spaces with a slightly weaker variant of the standard annular decay property, the weak porosity condition implies the doubling property of the maximal holes.
 This permits to complete the proof of Theorem \ref{maintheoremannular}.
-Finally, without the assumption of the variant of the annular decay property, we give a sufficient condition for a dyadic weakly porous set $E$ to imply the doubling property for its dyadic maximal free holes $g_E,$ and this will lead us to another characterization of the property $\dist(\cdot,E)^{-\alpha}\in A_1(X)$ for some $\alpha>0.$
+Then, without the assumption of the variant of the annular decay property, we give a sufficient condition for a dyadic weakly porous set $E$ to imply the doubling property for its dyadic maximal free holes $g_E,$ and this will lead us to another characterization of the property $\dist(\cdot,E)^{-\alpha}\in A_1(X)$ for some $\alpha>0.$